-With all the excitement over grinders, specialty coffee’s previous poster child—pressure profiling—seems to have been forgotten.
+With all the excitement that takes place when new grinders reach the market, specialty coffee’s previous poster child—pressure profiling—seems to have been forgotten.
 However, with the recent announcement of a single group La Marzocco Strada, and the availability to the home user of other machines (such as the Vesuvius), all of which feature pressure profiling, it’s worth re-examining this technology.

 Spanish Version: Manejo de la Presión: La Clave para una Extracción Perfecta

-Pressure profiling is when, during extraction, a machine varies the pressure at which it pumps water through the coffee puck.
-Most coffee machines aren’t able to do this; their pumps can only operate at a single pressure—typically 9 bar—at any one time, although there is sometimes a non-adjustable period at the beginning of the extraction where water is roughly at line pressure (typically 2-4 bar) which is known as pre-infusion.
+Pressure profiling is when a machine varies its pressure at which it pumps water through the coffee puck during extraction.
+Most machines pump only operate at a single pressure—typically 9 bar—at one time, although there’s sometimes a non-adjustable period at the beginning of the extraction where water is at line pressure (2-4 bar) which is known as pre-infusion.

 There are several types of pressure profiling machines available.
-Some, like the La Marzocco Strada, allow any combination of pressures to be used throughout the extraction.
-Others, such as the Sanremo Opera, allow pressures to be set in three distinct stages.
-And some machines, such as the Slayer, vary the flow rate of the water rather than pump pressure.
-They’re commonly thought of as offering pressure profiling, but it’s closer to flow profiling.
-In this article, we’re going to be looking strictly at the former two.
+Some allow any combination of pressures to be used throughout extraction.
+Others allow pressures to be set in three distinct stages.
+Others vary the flow rate of the water rather than pump pressure.
+They’re thought of as offering pressure profiling, but it’s closer to flow profiling.

-Lever machines have a very basic form of fixed pressure profiling, albeit more by accident than design: the initial pull down of the lever lets water into the grouphead at low pressure, and then the spring that forces the lever back to its original position naturally produces a rising then declining pressure profile.
+Lever machines have a very basic form of fixed pressure profiling.
+The initial pull down of the lever lets water into the grouphead at low pressure, and then the spring that forces the lever back to its original position, producing a rising then declining pressure profile.

-Full-pressure profiling machines, such as La Marzocco’s Strada, take this further by allowing the user to control the pump pressure precisely throughout the entire extraction.
-In theory, a whole range of profiles are possible, from a slow ramp up and slow ramp down to the exact opposite.
+Full-pressure profiling machines allow the user to control the pump pressure throughout extraction.
+A range of profiles are possible, from a slow ramp up and ramp down to the opposite.
 In practice, however, a particular profile dominates: a long pre-infusion, followed by a ramp up to full pressure, then a declining profile in the last third of the extraction.
-If you’ve ever ordered an espresso-based drink in a shop with a pressure profiling machine, it was more than likely produced in this way.
+Most coffee shops prepare espresso-based drinks like this.

 Stunning custom La Marzocco Strada 2 group at the London Coffee Festival.
 Credit: @nowavecoffee